pouyan-asg/pouyan-asg.github.io/_pages/about.md

     <p>Contact me at</p>
     <p>{first}.{last}@usherbrooke.ca</p>

-latest_posts: false  # includes a list of the newest posts
+latest_posts: true  # includes a list of the newest posts
-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---